 I will always be a Triangle.

-As I find myself back in Circle Country, the good ole’ US of A, so far, I’ve found that I am mostly surrounded by Circles.
-Folks who haven’t ventured too far out of the Circle boundaries.
+I find myself back in Circle Country, the good ole’ US of A, so far,

 They will always be Stars.